beiller/beiller.github.io/resume.md

 <a href="https://beiller.github.io/resume.html">https://beiller.github.io/resume.html</a><br/>

 ## OBJECTIVE
-Results-driven and highly experienced software engineer with a strong background in software development, architecture, and project management.
 Seeking a leadership role where I can leverage my expertise to drive organizational growth, enhance development practices, and deliver high-quality software products.

 ## PROFESSIONAL SUMMARY
-Experienced engineering manager with 20 years in software development, including 3 years leading highly technical teams to deliver complex software solutions.
-Proven ability to drive cross-functional collaboration, optimize processes that reduce costs, and ensure the timely delivery of projects.
-Skilled in fostering a culture of innovation, mentoring engineers, and aligning technical initiatives with business objectives.
-Track record of improved performance and increased reliability through an observability first methodology.
+- Veteran engineering manager with a long-standing career in software development, including 4+ years leading highly technical teams to deliver complex software solutions.
+- Proven ability to drive cross-functional collaboration, optimize processes that reduce costs, and ensure the timely delivery of projects.
+- Skilled in fostering a culture of innovation, mentoring engineers, and aligning technical initiatives with business objectives.
+- Track record of improved performance and increased reliability through an observability first methodology.

 ## TECHNICAL EXPERTISE
 - Leading high-performing teams of up to 10 engineers